 Tagged with: #VACATIONS

 Ancient Greece brought us literature, monuments, languages and inventions we still enjoy nowadays.
-Swide takes you to what is left of some of its colonies in South Italy, Basilicata and Calabria.
+Swide takes you to what is left of some of its colonies in South Italy, in Campania and Apulia.